Shahriad50/FishName232/README.md

 # FishName
-A android app to detect the various fish detection based on ml model
+A android app to detect the various fish type/name based on ml model